mithem/helix-cli/masterplan.md

 - Python for CLI
 - HTML, CSS, JS, maybe PHP (please not) and probably SQL for the webapp (maybe react?)
 - Timeline: probably no larger scale one as it might be a larger project with lots of unknowns.
-Will try to organize everything in Things 3 (would really like to have a MacBook Pro 😅)
+Will try to organize everything in Things 3 (would really like to have a MacBook Pro 😅) [Now have one 😀]
 - Note: I first want to build out the CLI completely, the webclient isn‘t necessary but would be an interesting choice for expansion

 ## Commandline interface (cli)